kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Gemology (→ Gemcutting)</summary>
-    You can easily identify different types of gems and estimate their worth and use, gaining Expertise on such checks.
+    You can easily identify different types of gems and estimate their worth and use, gaining <b>Expertise</b> on such checks.
   </details>

   <details>
     <summary>Hazards</summary>
     You have studied natural geological hazards like earthquakes, volcanoes, avalanches and sinkholes.
-This knowledge is mostly theoretical, but grants Expertise on checks to identify areas that might be prone to such hazards, to know how to prepare for such an event to increase survival and other such checks concerning these types of hazards.
+This knowledge is mostly theoretical, but grants <b>Expertise</b> on checks to identify areas that might be prone to such hazards, to know how to prepare for such an event to increase survival and other such checks concerning these types of hazards.
     <details>
       <summary>Practical Hazard knowledge</summary>
       Intense (and close) studies of geological hazards have given you the experience to survive close encounters with them.
-You have Expertise on all saves and check to avoid or lessen the effects from these types of hazards.
+You have <b>Expertise</b> on all saves and check to avoid or lessen the effects from these types of hazards.
     </details>
   </details>

   <details>
     <summary>Rocks</summary>
     Your main knowledge is with geological formations and different types of rocks.
-You have Expertise on checks regarding this subject, as well as Synergy (Survival-Mountains).
+You have <b>Expertise</b> on checks regarding this subject, as well as Synergy (Survival-Mountains).
 Example checks for this skill would be to locate precious mineral deposits or identifying the type of natural rock in a cave.
   </details>

   <details>
     <summary>Underground Mining</summary>
     The knowledge of mining techniques and skills associated with the excavation of hard and soft materials below the surface.
-You have Expertise on such checks, including assessing the safety of natural underground areas.
+You have <b>Expertise</b> on such checks, including assessing the safety of natural underground areas.
   </details>
   </div>
 </details>